statsmodels/statsmodels/docs/source/datasets/index.rst

 Additional information
 ----------------------

-* The idea for a datasets package was originally proposed by David Cournapeau and can be found :ref:`here <dataset_proposal>` with updates by Skipper Seabold.
+* The idea for a datasets package was originally proposed by David Cournapeau.
 * To add datasets, see the :ref:`notes on adding a dataset <add_data>`.